bmc/spark-frameless-talk-2018/slides.md

 - _Je m'appelle Brian._
 - _Je suis américain, et je parle français comme un enfant._
-- _(... ou, comme une vache espagnole.)_
+- _(... ou, si vous préférez, comme une vache espagnole.)_
 - _Alors..._
 - This talk will be in English.
 - _(Pardon.)_

 :::

+# {data-background-image="images/normal-bg.png"}

+This talk has nothing about category theory.
+It doesn't talk about type-level programming or type classes (even though Frameless relies heavily on both).

-# This talk... {data-background-image="images/normal-bg.png"}
+# {data-background-image="images/normal-bg.png"}

+Instead, this talk:

 ::: incremental

 - ...is a gentle introduction to Apache Spark.
-- ...compares the standard Spark DataFrames and Datasets APIs to the Typelevel Frameless API.
+- ...compares and contrasts the standard Spark DataFrames and Datasets APIs with the Typelevel Frameless API.
+- It's oriented toward learning how to _use_ these APIs.
 - Hopefully, at the end:
-    - you'll walk away with an understanding of Spark (if you don't already know it)
+    - you'll walk away with some understanding of Spark (if you don't already know it)
     - and you'll have some idea of how Frameless compares to the native Spark APIs.

 :::

-# {data-background-image="images/normal-bg.png"}
+# This is the last slide {class="slide-title" data-background-image="images/normal-bg.png"}

-This talk will be largely hands-on, using Databricks notebooks.
+This talk will be largely demo-oriented, using Databricks notebooks.

-The source to these slides and to all the notebooks will be in GitHub repo
+The source to these slides and to all the notebooks are in GitHub repo
 `github.com/bmc/spark-frameless-talk-2018`

-The README in that repo will explain how to run the notebooks yourself, if you want to do so.
+The README in that repo explains how to run the notebooks yourself, if you want to do so.